Gruntfuggly/todo-tree/README.md

 ### Excluding files and folders

 To restrict the set of folders which is searched, you can define `todo-tree.filtering.includeGlobs`.
 This is an array of globs which the search results are matched against.
 If the results match any of the globs, they will be shown.
 By default the array is empty, which matches everything.
+See [here](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) for more information on globs. *Note: globs paths are absolute - not relative to the current workspace.*

 To exclude folders/files from your search you can define `todo-tree.filtering.excludeGlobs`.
 If the search results match any of these globs, then the results will be ignored.